Mental Health In Media

 Introduction

 Mental health is the cognitive, emotional as well as behavioural wellbeing.
 Mental wellbeing consists of how we feel, think and behave and as such has a significant role in our daily physical health and relationships.
 Therefore, mental health has a substantial essence in one's ability to enjoy their life.
 On the other hand, mental illness, is the lack of mental health which means that a person with mental disorder suffers from emotional, behavioural and psychological disturbances.
-People used different sources to access information about their mental health (World Health Organization, 2017).
+People used different sources to access information about their mental health, including seeking psychology dissertation help (World Health Organization, 2017).
 This essay explores various issues that are related to using media as a source of mental health and illness information.

 Considerable research has established that media is the basic source of information about mental illness {(National Mental Health Association (NMHA, 1997): 70% from TV, 58% from newspaper, 51% from television, 34% from news magazines, 25% from internet), Cutcliffe and Hannigan (2001): media representation of mental illness override personal experiences with mental illness.
 The question that arises is, how accurate is the media representation of mental illness?